 If A.M.M.D. see any of this Questions in the comments again he will bang his head against the next wall.

 Since 2002 we have explored, played and enjoyed mods of all shapes and sizes just like Portal: Combat.
 We love games like Portal that have opened themselves up to modding.
-Because of communities like Steam Workshop, Nexus, Curse, RTSL, GameBanana and Mod DB, more games support modding today than ever before.
+Because of communities like Workshop, Nexus, Curse, RTSL, GameBanana and Mod DB, more games support modding today than ever before.

 Let's celebrate modding